joshrotenberg/cljassify/README.md

 ## Overview

-Classificationbox is great, but I found myself really wishing I had a clean, simple way to do some exploratory work with it, i.e. with a repl.
-Clojure is a fantastic language for something like this.
-Bam. cljassify is a simple, thin client for interacting with Classificationbox.
+cljassify is a simple, thin client for interacting with Classificationbox.
 It follows the API quite closely, and uses some sane defaults to make it easy to interact with Classificationbox at the repl or write simple tools but should be complete enough to use for actual applications as well.

+## Status

+Still a work in progress.

 ## Usage